grantbow/fit/README.md

 with a pull request to me, to our upstream project or using [git remotes](https://stackoverflow.com/questions/36628859/git-how-to-merge-a-pull-request-into-a-fork).

-Anyone thinking of CONTRIBUTING.md please do so.
+Anyone thinking of [CONTRIBUTING.md](CONTRIBUTING.md) may do so.
 As this is an issue tracking system a pull request with an issue seems logical enough and good working practice.
+Development Guidelines are covered.

-As mentioned in SUPPORT.md questions are encouraged via email, issues or pull requests for now.
+As mentioned in [SUPPORT.md](SUPPORT.md) questions are encouraged via email, issues or pull requests for now.

-The CODE_OF_CONDUCT.md is the standard offered by github and looks great.
+The [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) is the standard offered by github and looks great.